a designer tests a serif font with a swatch of brand colors

 Now that we’ve gone over some recommendations, let’s take a look at how to choose the right font for your website.
 Here are some things to consider before making a decision.

-When deciding what typeface to choose, it’s important to think about the characteristics of your options and see if they align with your brand voice and values.
-Ideally, you’ll want to tell your story through your font choice.
+When deciding what typeface to choose, it’s important to think about the characteristics of each option to see if it aligns with your brand voice and values.
+Ideally, you’ll want to help tell your story through your font choice.

 For example, do you want your website to relay professionalism, or playfulness?
 Try to come up with a list of adjectives and look for fonts that communicate your desired traits.

-Once you’ve narrowed down your options, you could try viewing each typeface on different devices.
+Once you’ve narrowed down your options, try viewing each typeface on different devices.
 This way, you can make sure that they are readable and responsive.
-Readability is important for both your visitors and your site’s Search Engine Optimization (SEO).
+Readability is important for both your visitors and your site’s Search Engine Optimization (SEO)

 Just because your page looks amazing on a laptop, it doesn’t mean it will render well on a mobile device.
 If a font looks off on any given preview, you might want to eliminate that choice and move on to your next one.

 As a general guideline, you’ll want to use a maximum of three fonts on your site.
-Any more than that will restrict accessibility and make your site look a bit messy.
+Any more than that can make your site less accessible and look a bit messy.

-You can use your third option for Calls to Action (CTAs) and logos.
+You can use a third option for calls to action (CTAs) and logos.
 Feel free to tinker with different fonts to see which ones look best together before making your final decision.

 Conclusion